maglub/raspiMake/README.md

 # Introduction

 This Makefile will help you create raspbian-lite SD cards on Mac OSX.
 You might get it to work on Linux as well, but I have not put any thought into making it work across the borders.
+This Makefile supports creating /boot/ssh and /boot/wpa_supplicant.conf automatically, see below.

 * jessie - for projects that are not yet ready for the latest and greatest release
 * stretch - currently the latest release